-In the region, habitat loss or disruption is the most common reason for a terrestrial species to become threatened or endangered.
-Loss and fragmentation of habitat is occurring in the Olympic region as a result of logging, agriculture, and urban development.
-Harassment from human activities during nesting season can cause birds to abandon their eggs or young.
+On the Olympic Peninsula, habitat loss and disruption are the most common reasons for a terrestrial species to become threatened or endangered.
+Loss and fragmentation of habitat has occurred in the Olympic region as a result of logging, agriculture, and urban development.
+Habitat loss has also led to isolation of wildlife species that used to be genetically connected throughout the region.
+Loss of habitat in the region has created moderate to major long-term adverse impacts.